unm-hscl/ajthor-ortiz-L4DC2021/code/README.md

 # ajthor-ortiz-HSCC2021

-Code for the paper, "SReachTools Kernel Module: Data-Driven Stochastic Reachability Using Hilbert Space Embeddings of Distributions," HSCC 2021.
+Code for the paper, "Learning Approximate Forward Reachable Sets Using Separating Kernels," L4DC 2021.

-The code is provided in a CodeOcean capsule, located [here](https://codeocean.com/capsule/6944595/tree).
+The code is provided in a CodeOcean capsule.

 ### Repeatability Instructions

-It is recommended that the code be run from the CodeOcean capsule, located [here](https://codeocean.com/capsule/6944595/tree).
+It is recommended that the code be run from the CodeOcean capsule.
 On the capsule page, click 'Reproducible Run' to run the code and generate all figures.

 If you would like to reproduce the results locally, download the CodeOcean capsule by